-ITIC Urges Shipbrokers to Put it in Writing
+ITIC Urges Shipbrokers to Put It in Writing

-ITIC has warned shipbrokers that they face the risk of serious financial loss if they fail to ensure that all parties to fixture agreements are in possession of full, confirmed information prior to the conclusion of negotiations.
+Specialist transport intermediary insurer, ITIC, has warned shipbrokers that they face the risk of serious financial loss if they fail to ensure that all parties to fixture agreements are in possession of full, confirmed information prior to the conclusion of negotiations.

 In the latest issue of its Claims Review, ITIC cites the case of a shipboker asked by a charterer to increase the volume of cargo already booked under a contract of affreightment.
 The broker, working from home, contacted the owner via text to ask if there was additional space available on the ship.
 The owner responded ‘Max load 18k’, whereupon the charterer, having initially booked 15,000 tonnes of cargo, sold an additional 2,500 tonnes to its client.

 Once the sale was concluded and the ship nominated, it transpired that there was no extra space available on board.
 In fact, the extra space had never been available.
 The charterer had no option but to book the extra cargo with another ship on the spot market, at a freight rate approximately $80,000 higher than that under the original contract of affreightment.